 Grooming is also a great way to interact with your cat – reinforcing that incredible bond between the two of you.

 Massage.
-Who doesn’t enjoy the feel of hands gently massaging sore muscles and joints – and the relaxation that ensues?
-Cats are no different.
-When done correctly, gentle handling may help your arthritic cat be more comfortable.
+Who doesn’t enjoy the feel of hands gently massaging sore muscles and joints, and the relaxation that ensues?
+Cats are no different and when done correctly, gentle handling may help your arthritic cat be more comfortable.

 Therapeutic massage is the manipulation of the body’s soft tissues using specific techniques like holding, movement of tissue, and application of pressure.
 The purpose is for the treatment of body stress or pain.
 Although formal, full-body massage is best performed by a trained professional, elements of performing massage on your cat can be demonstrated and taught to you so that you can perform it at home.
 Reach out to your veterinary healthcare team for recommendations.

 Learning and performing the techniques of cat massage for arthritis not only helps your cat’s pain, interacting with them in this intimate and healing way expands and strengthens the bond with your cat.

 Mental stimulation.
 Although data is lacking on the effects of cognitive enrichment on chronic pain in cats, strategies to provide mental stimulation such as environmental enrichment, including play sessions, are strongly recommended.
 Providing opportunities for play, especially those that mimic predatory behavior, like moving a rod with a rodent toy on the end and allowing your cat to “capture” their prey, are natural ways of providing your cat with intellectual nourishment and physical exercise.